rbaldrachi/udemy_lec_114_git_test/README.md

- From the Udemy "The Complete Web Development Course 2.0"
+"The Complete Web Development Course 2.0"